awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-resourceversion.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SchemaHandlerPackage`  <a name="cfn-cloudformation-resourceversion-schemahandlerpackage"></a>
-A url to the S3 bucket containing the resource project package that contains the neccessary files for the resource you want to register\.
+A URL to the S3 bucket containing the resource project package that contains the necessary files for the resource you want to register\.
 For information on generating a schema handler package for the resource you want to register, see [submit](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-cli-submit.html) in the *CloudFormation CLI User Guide*\.
 The user registering the resource must be able to access the package in the S3 bucket\.
 That is, the user needs to have [GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html) permissions for the schema handler package\.
 For more information, see [Actions, Resources, and Condition Keys for Amazon S3](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazons3.html) in the *AWS Identity and Access Management User Guide*\.
 *Required*: Yes